 Office-Safe Fake Swear Words

-Ever let profanity slip while at work?
+Have you ever let profanity slip while at work?

 For most places, this is a major no-no. Many places of business use a swear box, in which you have to give a certain amount of money every time you let profanity slip.
 And in some cases?
 Using profanity can get you fired!